cs1730/csx730-uthread/README.md

 ## How to Implement the Context Switch

 Without `setjmp(3)` and `longjmp(3)`, this task may seem daunting.
-Not to worry, this too can be done using an `__asm__` block.
+Not to worry, this too can be done using an [Extended ASM](https://gcc.gnu.org/onlinedocs/gcc/Extended-Asm.html#Extended-Asm) block with GCC.
 To simulate `setjmp(3)`, save the values of the relevant registers.
 To simulate `longjmp(3)`, restore the register values, then return to the previously saved environment by setting the stack pointer and manually returning.

 At a minimum, the following 64 bit registers should be saved on an `x86` machine, as they are registers that called routines are expected to preserve: